SoftUni-Internal/interactive-content/EN/03-Advanced-Function/07-Homework.md

 You will receive a **string** with all the employees, and the **criteria** by which you should sort the employees.

-If the criteria is **"all"** print all the employees in the given format.
+If the criteria is `all` print all the employees in the given format.

 ## Output